FICO - Your Credit Score

 This score is built by credit reporting agencies.
 They use the payment history from all of your loans: credit cards, mortgages, car/boat loans etcetera.

 The three credit reporting agencies use slightly different formulas to build a credit score.
 The original FICO was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While each of the models considers a range of data available in your credit report, each agency uses the following to calculate a credit score:

 - Your Credit History - Have you had credit for years, or for just a short time?

 - Payment History - Have you paid more than 30 days late, and how often?

 - Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

 - Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Know your FICO score
+Know your FICO

-Curious about your FICO score?
-Call us at (303) 931-7879.
+Want to know more about your FICO score?
+Call us: (303) 931-7879.